 This morning my thoughts turn to why God sent us and gave us His very Spirit, the Holy Spirit.
-He wants to communicate with His creation.
+He wants to communicate with His Creation and to keep us as His children until eternity, forever to be with Him.

-Through the Holy Spirit He reveals to us who He is and through the working of the Holy Spirit in us He leads us into all truth, speaking to us through the Holy Spirit.
+Through the Holy Spirit He reveals to us who He is, who we are and through the working of the Holy Spirit in us.
+He leads us into all truth, speaking to us through the Holy Spirit.

 Let me say that God can and will talk to us in many different ways: